- Chart

 Bid-Ask Spread

-The bid-ask spread for SCHZ is generally tight, reflecting its high liquidity and efficient market-making.
+The bid-ask spread for SCHZ is typically very narrow, reflecting its high trading volume and the efficiency of the ETF market.

 Market Dynamics